3-day conferences offer 11 credits. 4-day conferences offer 14 credits. 5-day conferences offer 17 credits.

 To provide updates in primary care medicine to office-based providers

-Medical Education Resources (MER) is a non-profit, multi-accredited, medical education company with more than 25 years of experience in providing CME programs.
+Medical Education Resources (MER) is a non-profit, multi-accredited, medical education company with more than 30 years of experience in providing CME conferences.
 Over 150,000 physicians and allied health personnel have participated in our activities.
-Our course directors, content advisors, and faculty are dedicated to ensuring your satisfaction with our educational programs.
+Our course directors, content advisors, and faculty are dedicated to ensuring your satisfaction with our educational conferences.

-These programs are intended for primary care physicians with general diversified practices and for PAs, NPs, and RNs involved in these medical areas.
+These conferences are intended for primary care physicians with general diversified practices and for PAs, NPs, and RNs involved in these medical areas.

 Learning Goal (Purpose)